Tutorial

 Compare genes across your genome for homology and similarity.

-Click the ‘Show Similarity’ button to visualize relationships between genes.
+Click the ‘All’ button to visualize all similarity relationships between genes.

 Inspect Specific Gene Similarity Data